 Our under-9 section is a thriving group of around 20 boys and girls mainly aged 8 and 9* who are developing their cricket skills through 'Kwik Cricket' (soft balls and plastic bats; no need for specialist kit).

-We train from April through into August either Mondays or Tuesdays (currently Mondays as of 23 April 2018) from 6pm-7.30pm, usually at the club's main Station Road ground in the centre of Corsham or, when that's unavailable, at Leafy Lane or The Corsham School.
+We train from April through into August on Monday early evenings, usually at the club's main Station Road ground in the centre of Corsham or, when that's unavailable, at Leafy Lane or The Corsham School.

-Under-9 sessions are led by Steven Hall (Club Coach Level 1).
+Under-9 sessions are led by Steven Hall.
 He is supported by four qualified Coach Support Workers plus a number of parent helpers.
 We're always keen to get more parents involved!

 To be part of our under-9 section, your child needs to become a member of the club's Academy.
 We usually suggest trying a session (for free) before asking you to sign up.
-Academy membership is £50 for the year.
+Academy membership is £60 for the year, reducing pro-rata for members joining late.

 Contact Rob Reed, Corsham Academy Director